GGG-KILLER/Scripted-Downloader/README.md

 And then it'd download img1.png, img2.png and img3.png to `<Save Path Chosen in the Settings>/randomdl/paage1images/`.

 This is only a single possibility, but there are many more!

+# Contributiosn
+Jint - .NET JavaScript Interpreter

+Jint is what runs the JavaScript, this project would be nothing without it.

+Jint is Copyright of [Sebastien Ros](https://github.com/sebastienros)